Awesome

 Keep it tidy.

 tidy is a package that generates documentation directly in Typst for your Typst modules.
-It parses docstring comments similar to javadoc and co. and can be used to easily build a beautiful reference section for the parsed module.
-Within the docstring you may use (almost) any Typst syntax − so markup, equations and even figures are no problem!
+It parses doc-comments and can be used to easily build a reference section for a module.
+Doc-comments use Typst syntax − so markup, equations and even figures are no problem!

 Features: